 And here is an example of how you can use the above formulas in practice.
 Suppose, you have a column (B) which is "Date of Sale" and another column (C) "Delivery".
 These 2 columns have a value only if a sale has been made and the item delivered.
 So, you want the entire row to turn orange when you've made a sale; and when an item is delivered, a corresponding row should turn green.
 To achieve this, you need to create 2 conditional formatting rules with the following formulas:

 One more thing for you to do is to move the second rule to the top and select the Stop if true check box next to this rule:

-If you want to apply conditional formatting to selected columns when another cell in the same row contains a certain word, you can use a simple formula like =$D2="Worldwide" (we've used a similar formula in one of the previous examples).
-However, this formula will work for exact match only.
+If you want to format a certain column(s) when another cell in the same row contains a certain word, you can use a formula discussed in one of the previous examples (like =$D2="Worldwide").
+However, this will only work for exact match.

-=SEARCH("Worldwide", $D2)>1 - shade selected cells or rows if the cell's content starts with the search text.
+If you'd like to shade selected cells or rows if the cell's content starts with the search text, use this one:

 If your task is to conditionally format cells with duplicate values, you can go with the pre-defined rule available under Conditional formatting > Highlight Cells Rules > Duplicate Values… The following article provides a detailed guidance on how to use this feature: How to automatically highlight duplicates in Excel.

 However, in some cases the data looks better if you color selected columns or entire rows when a duplicate values occurs in another column.
 In this case, you will need to employ an Excel conditional formatting formula again, and this time we will be using the COUNTIF formula.
 As you know, this Excel function counts the number of cells within a specified range that meet a single criterion.

 =COUNTIF($A$2:$A$10,$A2)>1 - this formula finds duplicate values in the specified range in Column A (A2:A10 in our case), including first occurrences.